 Shaded 3D relief of the HRDEM product in downtown Toronto.
 The high resolution of this product makes it possible to recognize a wide range of urban elements like never before.

 You can download HRDEM data from the Open Government Portal.
 Use one of the following options to view the current inventory and to download datasets: "View on Map", "Project Footprints" or "Dataset Footprints", in KML, Shapefile or ESRI REST formats.

 About the National Elevation Data Strategy

 The National Elevation Data Strategy aims to increase high-resolution elevation data coverage for Canada and improve accessibility to the products.
-Collaboration is a key factor to the success of the Strategy.
-Data is thus acquired by multiple projects from different partners.
+Collaboration is a key factor in the success of the Strategy, both to release existing data with the help of different partners and to acquire new LiDAR data across the country.
 The HRDEM product is part of the CanElevation Series created in support of the National Elevation Data Strategy.